 - The legislations mostly ban the discussion, training, and/or orientation that the U.S. is inherently racist as well as any discussions about conscious and unconscious bias, privilege, discrimination, and oppression.
 These parameters also extend beyond race to include gender lectures and discussions.

 - State actors in Montana and South Dakota have denounced teaching concepts associated with CRT.
-The state school boards in Florida, Georgia, Utah, and Oklahoma introduced new guidelines barring CRT-related discussions.
+The state school boards in Florida, Georgia, Utah, and Alabama introduced new guidelines barring CRT-related discussions.
 Local school boards in Georgia, North Carolina, Kentucky, and Virginia also criticized CRT.

 - Nearly 20 additional states have introduced or plan to introduce similar legislation.